 AHRQ Healthcare Horizon Scanning System

-From 2010 to 2015, ECRI created and operated the first, large-scale U.S. healthcare horizon scanning system intended to inform comparative-effectiveness research investments made through its Effective Health Care Program.
+From 2010 to 2015, ECRI created and operated the first, large-scale U.S. healthcare horizon scanning system intended to inform comparative-effectiveness research investments made through AHRQ's Effective Health Care Program.
 The system had the following goals:

 - Create and use transparent and clearly defined processes to identify and monitor novel interventions or new uses of existing interventions that might address an unmet need